EddieR222/Global-XI-Football-Maestro/CONTRIBUTING.md

 # Code review process
 ### How a contribution gets accepted after it’s been submitted.
-The founder of this Game or Selected Modderator will need to accept the contribution first before it can be submitted.
+The founder of this Game or Selected Moderator will need to accept the contribution first before it can be submitted.
 The hope is that at least once a week the moderators will go through the pull requests.
 If feedback is given and there is no new developments to the PR after a month, the pull request may be closed due to inactivity

 # Community
 ### Discord

-Please use the offical discord for connecting to the rest of the community and to get a better sense of how the game is going.
-This discord also serves other functions such as brainstorming, trouble shooting, football discussions, and questions.
+Please use the official discord for connecting to the rest of the community and to get a better sense of how the game is going.
+This discord also serves other functions such as brainstorming, troubleshooting, football discussions, and questions.
 The link to join should be in the homepage of the repo.

 ### Email